Ottavio Bianchi: Coaching career

 Bianchi began his coaching career at lower division clubs such as Siena, Mantova, Triestina and Atalanta, where he won the Serie C1 championship in 1981–82 with the latter.

 Following the good results during his stint with Atalanta, Avellino approached Bianchi to guide them for the 1983–84 season where they finished the season with an 11th place in the Serie A, and then the following season Bianchi moved to newly promoted Como where he managed to reach a mid-table position.
 The following season, Bianchi joined Maradona's Napoli, who won his first Scudetto in 1986–87.
 With Bianchi on the bench Napoli won the Coppa Italia in 1987, and the UEFA Cup in 1989.

 After four successful seasons with Napoli, Bianchi moved to Roma, where he once again won the Coppa Italia in 1991, and also managed to reach the UEFA Cup final, where the club finished as runners up to Inter.

-After the adventure with the giallorossi, where in November 1992, Bianchi replaced Claudio Ranieri to take over the helm of Napoli, managing to transform a relegation-threatened team for a team challenging for an UEFA Cup place.
-The next year Bianchi was appointed as a technical director, guiding Marcello Lippi after the team lost several important players such as Gianfranco Zola, Careca and Giovanni Galli due to financial difficulties.
+After the adventure with the giallorossi, where in November 1992, Bianchi replaced Claudio Ranieri to take over the helm of Napoli, managing to transform a relegation-threatened team into a team challenging for an UEFA Cup place.
+The next year, Bianchi was appointed as a technical director, guiding Marcello Lippi after the team lost several important players such as Gianfranco Zola, Careca and Giovanni Galli due to financial difficulties.

-The following season he was a coach again, this time at Inter.
-The first season was a successful one with the victory over their rivals in the Derby della Madonnina being the highlight of the season.
-But a year later, despite the arrival of Javier Zanetti and Roberto Carlos, the team struggled to maintain the good form where he was given the sack by Massimo Moratti after the team lost to his ex-club Napoli at Stadio San Paolo.
+The following season, he was a coach again, this time at Inter.
+The first season was a successful one, with the victory over their rivals in the Derby della Madonnina being the highlight of the season.
+But a year later, despite the arrival of Javier Zanetti and Roberto Carlos, the team struggled to maintain the good form, and he was given the sack by Massimo Moratti after the team lost to his ex-club Napoli at the Stadio San Paolo.

-Seven years later, Bianchi was called to save relegation troubled Fiorentina in 2002 without success both as a coach and as chairman of club, succeeding outgoing Ugo Poggi until the end of the season.
+Seven years later, Bianchi was called to save relegation troubled Fiorentina in 2002 without success both as a coach and as chairman of club, succeeding the outgoing Ugo Poggi until the end of the season.

+Style of management

+Bianchi was a traditional and defensive–minded manager, who was known for his tactical prowess and effective counter-attacking style, with his teams often sitting and cancelling out their opponents only to hit them on the attack after winning back the ball.